patkaiist/salist/README.md

 ## Stages

 The concept list is divided into stages, with the shorder lists focused on concepts which may prove most useful for comparative and diagnostic purposes.
-The stages include 100, 350, 500, and 1000 concepts, with the full list currently containing over 2,650 concepts.
+The stages include 30, 100, 350, 500, and 1000 concepts, with the full list currently containing over 2,650 concepts.

+SALIST 30 is specifically developed for the purposes of determining whether or not a given language of the region belongs to the Patkaian branch of Tibeto-Burman.
+SALIST 100 and above are for more general lexicostatistic comparisons and historical reconstruction.

 ## Design principles